celilan/master-thesis/README.md

-# Master Thesis — Retrieval-Augmented Generation for Research Summary Evaluation
+# Master Thesis — Retrieval-Augmented Generation for Summarizing and Evaluating Scientific Research Articles

-This repository contains the full pipeline and experiments for my master's thesis at OsloMet (Spring 2025), focused on evaluating and improving research summaries using Retrieval-Augmented Generation (RAG) and hallucination detection techniques.
+This repository contains the full pipeline and experiments for my master's thesis at OsloMet (Spring 2025).
+The thesis focus on using Retrieval-Augmented Generation (RAG) for summarizing and evaluating scientific research articles, including hallucination detection techniques.

 ## Project Overview